The Way In Is Not The Whole Way Through at texture

 Book now

-Follow the blue flags and you will be rewarded – texture presents The Way In Is Not The Whole Way Through, its third exhibition featuring the work of four artists: Haydn Albrow, Katrina Cowling, Conor Rogers, Fleur Yearsley.
+Follow the blue flags and you will be rewarded – texture presents The Way In Is Not The Whole Way Through, its third exhibition featuring the work of four artists: Haydn Albrow, Katrina Cowling, Conor Rogers and Fleur Yearsley.

 texture

 Haydn Albrow uses the technique of tufting to explore the conscious/ unconscious mind, and the world of dreams.
 Both of her works on display, Moving to Leytonstone II (2025) and Take A Seat (2025) take the form of windows, with birds, bodies and chairs bursting in and out.
-These dreamlike, or perhaps, nightmarish compositions are all symbolism, ambiguity and flowing curtains, realised in soft wool.
+These dreamlike, or perhaps, nightmarish compositions are all symbolism, ambiguity and flowing curtains, realised in wool and wood.

 texture